treangenlab/komb/README.md

 ### **Please go through the [KOMB Gitlab Wiki](https://gitlab.com/treangenlab/komb/-/wikis/0.-Contents) for more information and documentation on KOMB.**

+## KOMB installation

+KOMB can be installed through source or bioconda (recommended).
+Please refer to the wiki for additional instructions.
+Both installations should take less than 5 minutes.
+KOMB has been tested on OSX and Linux.

 ## KOMB usage
 Installation will create  an executable `komb` inside it.
 Once the binary is obtained you can add it to path for ease of use.
 Users can run KOMB as follows using various command line options.